Qorvo (QRVO)

 Before deciding whether to buy Qorvo or pass, we urge investors to consider business quality, valuation, and the latest quarterly results.

-Qorvo falls short of our quality standards.
-To kick things off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+We see the value of companies furthering technological innovation, but in the case of Qorvo, we’re out.
+To kick things off, its revenue growth was uninspiring over the last five years.
 On top of that, Qorvo’s declining operating margin shows the business has become less efficient, and its cash profitability fell over the last five years.

-Qorvo’s P/E ratio based on the next 12 months is 15.8x.
-At this valuation, there’s a lot of good news priced in - we think there are better opportunities elsewhere.
+Qorvo’s P/E ratio based on the next 12 months is 13.8x.
+This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.

-Wall Street analysts have a consensus one-year price target of $81.72 on the company (compared to the current share price of $88), implying they don’t see much short-term potential in Qorvo.
+Wall Street analysts have a consensus one-year price target of $101.78 on the company (compared to the current share price of $88.84).